 This means recovery is not a short-term solution, and it's not easy.

 It takes time and resources and talents.
-It means for someone struggling with addiction, their best shot is to be actively engaged in a recovery program for 4 or 5 years before their risk of relapse really shrinks and resilient self-directed recovery can flourish.
+It means for someone struggling to overcome substance use disorder, their best shot is to be actively engaged in a recovery program for 4 or 5 years before their risk of relapse really shrinks and resilient self-directed recovery can flourish.